0x187/ip-range/README.md

 ## Running

-As an example, assume you need to expose the "timedatectl" command as a web API.
-You can simply run the tool as follows:
+As an example, You can simply run the tool as follows:

 ```bash
 ./range-parser -ip 192.168.1.1/24